 This is the kind of service that only gets better with time.
 Since they launched in 2015 with a library of 40 million images from Fotolia's collection, they have performed several updates and upgrades, all full of very cool features.

 Not long after their launch last year they announced the addition of HD stock video to their service, plus Extended Licenses, which materialized shortly after and included a major upgrade in the service's integration with Creative Cloud, that included team accounts to collaborate with your team of designers.
-A little ways down the road they also added 4K stock footage to the video collection, which for now only sells on-demand.
+A little way down the road they also added 4K stock footage to the video collection, which for now only sells on-demand.

-Their image collection now has over 60 Million assets, and keeps growing.
+Their image collection now has over 60 Million assets and keeps growing.
 Some of the latest developments are very exciting.

-They have launched a new Contributor Site that enables you to submit your own work to be sold at Adobe Stock directly –previously you could only contribute via Fotolia–, using Lightroom and Bridge.
+They have launched a new Contributor Site that enables you to submit your own work to be sold at directly –previously you could only contribute via Fotolia–, using Lightroom and Bridge.
 They've also introduced computer vision and machine learning technology, that are the base of the new reverse image search and sketching image search features.

 They presented all these innovations in a press conference at Photokina 2016, which you can watch here.
-And I also had a chat with Zeke Koch, Sr. Product Manager at Adobe Stock, where he shared details of Adobe Stock's core features and some exciting plans for the future.
+And I also had a chat with Zeke Koch, Sr. Product Manager at Adobe Stock, where he shared details of their core features and some exciting plans for the future.
 You can check my interview with Zeke here.

-Adobe Stock offers their customers a lot of value for their money, and it all indicates they'll continue striving to deliver the best possible stock imagery service.
+They really offer their customers a lot of value for their money, and it all indicates they'll continue striving to deliver the best possible stock imagery service.
 If you want to test this by yourself, get your Adobe Stock Free Trial now!